 Nick’s passion for performance and understanding how the human body functions led him to pursue his Bachelor of Physical and Health Education, which he completed at Laurentian University in 2014.
 He then furthered his education at Niagara College where he obtained his Post-Graduate Certificate in Exercise Science for Health and Performance.
-Nick is a Certified Exercise Physiologist, as well as Level 1 Certified in Functional Movement Screens.
-He enjoys working with many different types of population, from high performance athletes to individuals with chronic conditions.
+Nick is a Certified Exercise Physiologist and he enjoys working with just about every type of client, from high performance athletes to individuals with chronic conditions.

 Nick truly believes that exercise is medicine.
 Whether it be for injury prevention, rehabilitation, general fitness, or sport performance, everyone can benefit from some additional physical activity!

 Tiffany Tse, MSc, Bkin, CSEP-CPT (Certified Personal Trainer)

 Tiffany completed a Masters of Science in Kinesiology and Health Studies in the field of Sport Psychology specifically looking at women coaches at Queen’s University.
 There she was a teaching assistant in a variety of courses ranging from disability studies to social determinants of health.